 - Reviewers are from experts from various institutions and countries.

 - All processes are accountable.
 Procedures to avoid plagiarisms must be included.

 - The organiser shall present a report after the event, including financial report.

 - Financial sponsorship: A revenue sharing scheme will be discussed and explicitly mentioned within the MoU.

 - Technical co-sponsorship:

-- The Section will not charge the organiser but active IEEE members must be given a discounted fee (20% discount); i.e a two tier fee structure shall be provided.
+- Active IEEE members must be given a discounted fee (20% discount); i.e a two tier fee structure shall be provided.

 - After a post-conference assessment, publications will be handled by the IEEE Conference Publications Program (CPP), which facilitates inclusion in the portfolio of IEEE electronic dissemination products, including the IEEE Xplore.

 - Prior to publication by the IEEE, the organiser (and all paper authors) shall transfer all copyright to the IEEE.